Kouzin1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 5-free_listint2.c is a function that frees a listint_t list and sets the head pointer to NULL.
 File 6-pop_listint.c is a function that deletes the head node of a listint_t linkedint_tand returns the head node's data (n).
 File 7-get_nodeint.c is a function returns the nth node of  a listint_t linked list.
+File 8-sumlistint.c is a function that returns the sum of all data (n) of a listint_t linked list.
 File lists.h is the header file containing all these function prototypes and the data structure listint_t.